-I made an adventurous and memorable solo trip in the Andaman and Nicobar Islands this monsoon (28 May – 01 June).
+I made an adventurous and memorable solo trip to the Andaman and Nicobar Islands during the monsoon season.
 My main focus was to visit islands and beaches during this trip.
 It was mainly a 5 days trip in South Andaman from Dhaka, Bangladesh.
 Though it is much hectic to travel a long way to reach after visiting I must say it was the worthy one.
+There are many top places to visit in the Andaman Islands.
 And surely I’ll revisit.
 So here are the details of my trip to the Andaman Islands to help you to plan your trip or tour to this dream destination.
 And yes, this time also I’ve learned and experienced many new things while traveling solo.
-So you got to read the complete post to know the inside story and many tips as well. 🙂
+Hence you got to read the complete post to know the inside story and many tips as well. 🙂

 From The Top of the Cellular Jail